New requirements effective Jan. 1, 2018!

 All Pennsylvania CPAs are required to obtain 80 hours of CPE credits per biennial period, four of which must be in ethics.
 In addition, there is a minimum requirement of 20 credit hours per year.
 If you provide attest services, you must complete 24 credit hours of A&A and 52 credit hours of professional development.
 If you do not provide attest services, you must complete 76 credit hours of professional development.
 Professional development can be in any area related to your professional needs.

 On Sept.
 23, 2017 the Pennsylvania State Board of Accountancy published the above regulatory changes in The Pennsylvania Bulletin.
-The new regulations are effective for the current reporting period (Jan.
-1, 2018-Dec.
-31, 2019).
+The new regulations are now effective.
 Read a summary of the changes and listen to this podcast for more information.

 On May 1, 2001, the Pennsylvania State Board of Accountancy implemented amended CPE program sponsor regulations that directly impacted licensees.
 The amendment included a stipulation that all individuals or entities offering a program for continuing education credit must apply to the Board for approval as a program sponsor.
 Licensees should confirm a sponsor's approval under the regulations prior to registering for a program.